 More Companies are Hiring Interns

 The number of paid internships being offered by employers is on the rise at schools across America.
 Employers say this is due to the high amount of lawsuits regarding interns being used to performing menial chores (like taking out the trash) that have been filed over the past few years.
 Companies are keeping a watchful eye on these lawsuits, and they want to protect themselves.
 Paying their interns seems like the first step in doing the right thing and taking the responsibility to compensate someone (no matter how young and inexperienced) for tasks performed.

 The majority of Fortune 500 companies pay their interns, in large part because they have the cash flow to do so.
 They also understand the value of training someone who may turn out to be a beneficial employee once they graduate from college.
 The private sector (and even non-profits and solo practitioners) also offers several paid internships.
 In addition, large employers, like Viacom and Warner Brothers, have internship programs and are paying their interns.
-Other industries who commonly pay interns include banking, government, account, fashion, advertising, public relations and IT.
+Other industries that commonly pay interns include banking, government, accounting, fashion, advertising, public relations, and IT.

 The National Association of Colleges & Employers (NACE) reported that the average hourly wage for undergraduate interns rose from $16.35 in 2014 to $18.06 in 2017.
 With paid internships, students are typically paid weekly, bi-weekly, monthly or provided a stipend.
 NACE also reported in May 2017 that they anticipated employers hiring 3.4% more interns in 2017 than in the previous year.

 What Industries Typically Offer the Highest Internship Payment?